-The Cosplay Show will be located at the Lila Cockrell Theatre in 2014.
+The Cosplay Show will be located at the Lila Cockrell Theatre in 2015.
 The stage is 113 feet wide and there will be 25 feet behind it with a curtain drop.
-However, don’t plan to do anything extravagant with a stage that large as we will be updating our rules.
+However, don’t plan to do anything extravagant with a stage that large.